KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+fitViewToScene"></a>

 ### userCamera.fitViewToScene(gltf, sceneIndex)
-Calculates a camera position which looks at the center of the scene from an appropriate distance This calculates near and far plane as well
+Calculates a camera position which looks at the center of the scene from an appropriate distance.
+This calculates near and far plane as well.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)